 If you received personal services income as a sole trader, do not complete this item.
-You must complete question 14 in the Individual tax return instructions supplement 2013.
+You must complete question 14 on the Tax return for individuals (supplementary section) 2014.
 If this applies to you, then you cannot lodge a paper return.
 You must lodge your tax return using e-tax or a registered tax agent.

-On to ato.gov.au/instructions2013 and read question 9 for more information about personal services income and when it may be attributed to you.
+Go to ato.gov.au/instructions2014 and read question 9 for more information about personal services income and when it may be attributed to you.